yu6h/fibonacciInMIPSandC/README.md

-This is Fibonacci program used recursive and DP in C and MIPS.
+This is Fibonacci program used recursive and DP in C and MIPS program.